 Steve previously served as the General Counsel of Verizon Wireless from 2003 through 2011, and as a Deputy General Counsel of Verizon Communications Inc. from 2000 through 2003.
 Prior to the formation of Verizon Communications, Steve served as a Deputy General Counsel for GTE Corporation.

 Before joining GTE/Verizon, Steve served for more than 9 years as a federal prosecutor in the United States Attorney’s office in Los Angeles.
-Steve tried more than a dozen federal felony jury trials (including the first-ever prosecution against the owners of a failed savings and loan during the late 1980s) and he argued more than two dozen cases in the 9th Circuit Court of Appeals.
+Steve tried more than a dozen federal felony jury trials (including the first-ever prosecution against the owners of a failed savings and loan during the late 1980s) and he argued 23 cases before the 9th Circuit Court of Appeals.

 During 1992-93 Steve served on detail at the Justice Department as Special Counsel to former Criminal Division Chief Robert S. Mueller III.
 Steve continued serving in the front office of the Criminal Division at Main Justice following President Clinton’s election, returning to the U.S. Attorney’s office in late 1993 as the Chief Assistant United States Attorney.

 Attorney General Janet Reno appointed Steve as her Counselor during the 1995 congressional hearings regarding the 1993 events at the Branch Davidian compound in Waco, Texas.

 Steve graduated from UCLA in 1979 with a bachelor’s degree in Political Science with highest honors, and received his law degree in 1983 from U.C.
 Davis, where he graduated Order of the Coif and served as a Law Review Editor and member of the Moot Court Board.
 Steve has taught at Loyola Law School in Los Angeles and published several law review articles.
 He has testified before Congress on telecommunications policy issues numerous times.